 - Are your friends and family fussy drinkers?

 - What is more important to you?
 Having complete control over your bar tab or having a tab with more flexibility?

 - Are your friends likely to drink heavily or just have a few?

-- Do you want everything to be organized prior to the event rather than deal with it o the night?
+- Do you want everything to be organised prior to the event rather than deal with it on the night?

 - Do you only want to supply limited beverages on the night?